skip to Main Content

 • You can continue to make withdrawals during your lifetime.

-• You can change beneficiaries throughout your lifetime.
+• You can change beneficiaries at any time.

 Planned Giving FAQs